QuantumFusion-network/qf-solochain/docs/executables_and_runtimes.md

 export SPEC_PATH=./chainspecs   # or your own path
 ```

-2. For building the chainspec use
+2. For building the chainspec, use:

 ```bash
 ./target/debug/qf-node build-spec --disable-default-bootnode --raw > $SPEC_PATH/fastchain-spec-raw.json
 ```